jae1911/sitecontent/content/wiki/stories/synths.md

 ## The ZX Incident

-While travelling to the ZX Edge of the quadrants, Synths encountered a ship which upon first contact, appeared to be filled with small, raptor-like feathered creatures.
+While traveling to the ZX Edge of the quadrants, Synths encountered a ship which upon first contact, appeared to be filled with small, raptor-like feathered creatures.
 After a silent standoff, needed to adjust translation software, they presented an aggressive message and then attacked without warning the research fleet.

 A skirmish started and the attacker managed to destroy two of the Synth ships before being disabled shortly after.